tdamsma/socketapi/readme.md

 # README

+A bare bones example of wiring a Flask backend and a Vue frontend together with socket.io for offline first webapps.

-* intall flask
+* install flask and other dependencies
-* open and run the notebook to initilize teh postgres database
+* open and run the notebook to initilize the postgres database
 * start flask server:

   ``` bash